programmfabrik/apitest/README.md

 The `key`can be an int, or int64 accessing the store of previous responses.
 The responses are accessed in the order received.
 Using a negative value access the store from the back, so a value of **-2** would access the second to last response struct.

-This function returns a string, if the `key`does not exists, an empty string is returned.
+This function returns a string, if the `key`does not exist, an empty string is returned.

 If the `key` is a string, the datastore is accessed directly, allowing access to custom set values using `store` or `store_response_qjson`parameters.